Mackenzie Fierceton: Foster care

 After her hospitalisation, Fierceton did not see her mother in private again and was placed into foster care, moving between three foster homes before formally leaving the system when she turned 18.
 Though she left voluntarily and was entitled to remain until she was 21, Fierceton later recalled that she felt pressured to leave by the DSS.

 Fierceton was accepted at the University of Pennsylvania on a full scholarship, arranged through QuestBridge.

 University of Pennsylvania

-At the University of Pennsylvania (Penn), Fierceton majored in political science and, concurrent with her undergraduate studies, joined a master's degree program in social work at Penn's School of Social Policy and Practice, intending to graduate with a master's degree a year after completing her undergraduate degree.
+At the University of Pennsylvania (Penn), Fierceton majored in political science and, concurrent with her undergraduate studies, joined a master's degree program in social work at Penn's School of Social Policy and Practice, which would lead to a master's degree a year after completing her undergraduate degree.

 While at Penn, Fierceton was one of 15 freshmen made Civic Scholars, a program focused on social justice and community service, with an emphasis on confronting the intersections of identity and privilege.
 Professor Walter Licht, a Penn historian who runs the program, recalled her as the sort of student who would "[ask] a question that makes everyone stop and brings the conversation to a different pitch."
 She also worked as a policy fellow for a Philadelphia City Council member, and interned in social work at Children's Hospital of Philadelphia.

+Fierceton received her undergraduate degree from the University of Pennsylvania in 2020.